 Changing this information can be necessary to provide the DMI information of the host to the guest to prevent Windows from asking for a new product key.
-On Linux hosts the DMI BIOS information can be obtained with dmidecode -t0 and the DMI system information can be obtained with dmidecode -t1
+On Linux hosts the DMI BIOS information can be obtained with

-9.10 Fine-tuning timers and time synchronization
+9.12 Fine-tuning timers and time synchronization

-9.10.1 Configuring the guest time stamp counter (TSC) to reflect guest execution guest operating systems, which expect all time sources to reflect "wall clock" time.
+9.12.1 Configuring the guest time stamp counter (TSC) to reflect guest execution

+By default, VirtualBox keeps all sources of time visible to the guest synchronized to a single time source, the monotonic host time.
+This reflects the assumptions of many guest operating systems, which expect all time sources to reflect "wall clock" time.
 In special circumstances it may be useful however to make the TSC (time stamp counter) in the guest reflect the time actually spent executing the guest.